Braves vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have gone 49-23 in games they were favored on the moneyline (winning 68.1% of those games).
+- The Braves have won 50 of the 73 games they were the moneyline favorite this season (68.5%).

-- When playing as moneyline favorites with odds of -160 or shorter, Atlanta has a 31-9 record (winning 77.5% of its games).
+- Atlanta has a record of 47-17 when playing as moneyline favorites with odds of -125 or shorter (73.4% winning percentage).

-- The implied moneyline probablility for this matchup gives the Braves a 61.5% chance to win.
+- Based on this contest's moneyline, the Braves have an implied win probability of 55.6%.

-- In the 83 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 46 times (46-34-3).
+- Atlanta has played in 84 games with over/under set, and have combined with opponents to go over the total 46 times (46-35-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!